 7.5.2.6.2 Procedure

-The procedure in figure 7.5.2.6.2-1 describes the case where a MCData user is initiating group standalone data communication for sending file to multiple MCData users, with or without download completed report request.
+The procedure in figure 7.5.2.6.2-1 describes the case where a MCData user is initiating group standalone data communication for sending a file to multiple MCData users, with or without download completed report request from the MCData user.

 Pre-conditions:

-1. The MCData users on the MCData client 1 to n belong to the same group and are already registered for receiving MCData service and affiliated.
+1. The MCData users on the MCData clients 1 to n belong to the same MCData group and are already registered for receiving MCData service and affiliated to the group.

-2. File to be distributed is uploaded to media storage function on MCData content server using the procedures defined in subclause 7.5.2.2.
+2. The file to be distributed is uploaded to the media storage function on the MCData content server using the procedures defined in subclause 7.5.2.2.

-3. Optionally, the MCData client may have an activated functional alias to be used.
+3. The MCData client may have an activated functional alias to be used.

 4. The MCData server has subscribed to the MCData functional alias controlling server within the MC system for functional alias activation/de-activation updates.

+5. The MCData clients 2 to n know the IP address/port to be used for the file download as well as the URI or IP address/port of the target MCData content server.

+NOTE 1: How the MCData clients know the IP address and port to be used for the file download is implementation specific and out of the scope of this specification.

 Figure 7.5.2.6.2-1: Group standalone FD using HTTP